deta/space-docs/src/pages/docs/en/introduction/personal-cloud.md

 We think we can solve these problems with Deta Space, removing the payments work, just like we do for the other infra work.
 As a developer, we'd like you to have 'turn key' payments.
 Ideally you turn on a pricing knob, select a pricing model, provide your payment information and Deta will send you money every month.

-## Control & interoperability (planned for Space)

-On the personal cloud, we think control of the app and data is the biggest draw for end-users.
-This helps ensure that apps keep working if an app's developer decides to call it quits, while also providing privacy advantages.

-For *users who are also developers*, we think control is a huge win, for an additional reason.
-This is because developers are fundamentally hackers and tinkerers who turn ideas into software, and personal computing fundamentally empowers them to do this.
-With personal control over apps and data, developers can hack and tinker their apps and data into more apps and data.
-We think this will allow developers to discover new frontiers in their own computational lives, paving the way for everyone else.

 Build your first app on the personal cloud with Deta Space [here](/docs/en/introduction/first-app).